jetbrains-academy/data-visualization-course/3_2_histograms_matplotlib/1_theory/4_hist_bins_2/task.md

 ## Theory

-Our histogram now provides a clearer view of the distribution, but now it seems to be too detailed.
-When using many bins, small fluctuations in the data can create a noisy appearance, making it harder to see overall trends.
+Our histogram now provides a clearer view of the distribution, but it seems to be too detailed.
+Using too many bins can cause small fluctuations in the data to create a noisy appearance, making it harder to see overall trends.

 The number of bins determines the balance between detail and smoothness: